grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Correct," Hemi replied, "I have been keeping the tanks trimmed with just a bit of positive buoyancy while we have been docked to keep us pressed firmly up against the mating collar of the slip, so we will have to take on some water after we release."

 Percy nodded.
 It was a standard maneuver for a docking situation like this one.
-"OK, let go the docking clamps."
+"OK, release the docking clamps."

 Hemi picked up the ship-to-ship mic and told the docking control office they were leaving.
 He did not wait for them to reply before reaching over and flipping the switch that operated the electro-magnets in the docking clamps.
 The clamps reversed with a loud clunk that echoed up the length of the _Prospect_'s hull.